MicrosoftDocs/Viva/WorkplaceAnalytics/manager-insights/get-started.md

 ## About the insights

 The following describes how your team metrics are calculated to support the behavioral insights for each of the business insight questions.
 The metrics for **Teams like yours** shows benchmark averages about similar groups within the organization to compare with your team's metrics.
-These insights show where your team is excelling, and where you could lead change or improve upon.
+These insights show where your team is excelling and where you could lead change.

 |Business insight question |Team metric description |Metric average for your team and "teams like yours" |
 |--------------------------|-------------------|-----------------|